 One of the benefits when purchasing a Eurail Pass is that will save you a lot on your budget, up to 25% off the regular price than buying a point-to-point ticket.
 But, when traveling inter cities or between cities that are not too far, buying a ticket on the station will be a better solution which will save on your rides included in the Eurail Pass for the longer destinations.
 For some countries, when there is an option, Eurail includes additional free ferry travels in the chosen Pass.

 I found trains as a very family friendly mean of transport.
-If you are one of those people that prefer trains and even better if you aren’t older than 28 years when traveling with kids and your family undoubtedly the Eurail Pass benefits will be in your hand.
-Not only you’ll enjoy the ride and the natural surroundings you’ll get the best deals that Eurail has to offer.
-Not only you’ll get that great youth discount but your kids will travel for free as well.
-For kids, up to 4 years, the train rides are for free and those up to 12 can travel for free with Child Pass as long as they are accompanied by an adult with an Adult Pass.
+If you are one of those people that prefer trains, and even better, if you’re not older than 27 years when traveling with kids and your family undoubtedly the Eurail Pass benefits will be in your hand.
+Not only you’ll enjoy the ride and the natural surroundings, you’ll get the best deals that Eurail has to offer.
+Not only you’ll get that great youth discount, but your kids will travel for free as well.
+For kids, up to 4 years, the train rides are for free and those up to 12 can travel for free with Child Pass, as long as they are accompanied by an adult with an Adult Pass.
 A maximum of two children can travel with one adult for free.
 For every other kid purchasing a Youth Pass is required.